Ech0ytr/DS-5690-GenAI-paper-presentation/README.md

   - Perplexity of 1.0 = perfect prediction
   - Perplexity of 2.0 = as confused as a coin flip

-## What does perplexity mean when it's a float like 1.677?
-And why does 1.677 → 1.633 matter?

 <details>
   <summary>Show Answer</summary>